 (= pracovní poměr) there are two “versions” based on the number of hours you work weekly: there are full time contracts and part time contracts.
-Both these types give you good social & health security.
+Both these types give you full social & health security.

 This is the most usual type of employment contract in the Czech Republic.
 The salary (=plat) or wages (=mzda) is expressed as a monthly gross income, not yearly as in some countries.